OctopusDeploy/blog/blog/2021-12/javacript-library-users-as-tenants/index.md

  - Multi-Tenancy
 ---

-In my [previous post](https://octopus.com/blog/deploying-javascript-library-project-with-octopus), you learned how to use Octopus to deploy a hash-named JavaScript library bundle to cloud storage where it was referenced by other projects via an automatically updated variable within a [library variable set](https://octopus.com/docs/projects/variables/library-variable-sets).
+In my [previous post](https://octopus.com/blog/deploying-javascript-library-project-with-octopus), you learned how to use Octopus to deploy a hash-named JavaScript library bundle to cloud storage.
+In cloud storage, it was referenced by other projects via an automatically updated variable in a [library variable set](https://octopus.com/docs/projects/variables/library-variable-sets).

 That's a good start for managing reusable front-end code in Octopus.
-It keeps every consumer of your bundle on the latest version of your library as releases happen, which might be the exact behavior you need, especially if you only have a few internal projects that reference a small to medium-sized JavaScript library.
+It keeps every consumer of your bundle on the latest version of your library as releases happen.
+Being on the latest version might be the exact behavior you need, especially if you only have a few internal projects that reference a small to medium-sized JavaScript library.
 However, if you continue this pattern as your organization scales up, some scenarios can create dilemmas.

-## Motivating Examples
+## Motivating examples

 ### A backend release needs the old JS library

 This might happen when a hotfix is needed.
-As your front-end library grows, you won't want to rush upgrading it for the sake of an unrelated fix.
+As your front-end library grows, you won't want to rush upgrading for the sake of an unrelated fix.
 You could override the library variable at the project level.
 That would be a reasonable solution if the situation occurs occasionally, but if it's normal development flow, and multiple teams reference your script and want to upgrade when convenient, clear visibility of who is on which version of your library is helpful.
 You'd also like to be able to roll back a change that broke one consumer, or upgrade a different website that's failing due to a known bug in an old version of your library.
 In these cases, you want to release your JavaScript not only to a specific environment but also to specific consumers.

 ### The consumer isn't internal